jlumbroso/wordle-react-clone/README.md

     See [StackOverflow](https://stackoverflow.com/a/57156718/408734) and [Webpack's documentation](https://webpack.js.org/guides/typescript/#importing-other-assets) for more information.

 - Since initially this project contains no tests, I had to tweak the Continuous Integration script (in [`gh-deploy.yaml`](https://github.com/jlumbroso/wordle-react-clone/blob/de34f557f058558fb85916a1291508841f590d69/.github/workflows/gh-deploy.yaml#L42)) to change `npm test` to `npm test -- --passWithNoTests` (otherwise, this testing part of the process sees the absence of tests as a failing error).

-## Future Changes

-- Fix the keyboard so that it doesn't just disable letters (but keeps track of `"correct"` and `"almost"` letters too).